-Packed with protein, these seasoned lentil patties make an excellent protein snack on their own, in sprouted grain bed or atop a salad.
+Packed with protein, these seasoned lentil patties make an excellent protein snack on their own or atop a salad.
 Make your own breadcrumbs with sprouted grain bread to use in this recipe and enjoy!

 These oven-free bites will give you a zap of energy thanks to ground flaxseed.
-Skip the peanut butter and use another nut butter in its place.
-And while the chia seeds are optional, I’d add them in — why not get some extra nutrients?!
-Take these bites along for a delicious on-the-go protein snack.
+Skip the peanut butter, and use another nut butter in its place.

 36. Salmon Cakes

 Salmon is one of my favorite sources of protein, but it’s also loaded with omega-3 fats and anti-inflammatory properties.
-These salmon cakes are delicious as a high protein snacks on their own or make them part of a larger meal.
+These salmon cakes are delicious as high-protein snacks on their own, or make them part of a larger meal.
 You won’t be disappointed!

 Photo: Salmon Cakes / Dr. Axe

 These nutritious tacos make an awesome after-school snack or light dinner.
 Salmon is naturally high in protein, and when combined with zesty jalapenos and seasonings, it’s hard to resist!